neondatabase/website/content/docs/guides/prisma-tutorial.md

 1. Enter the following statement into the editor and click **Run**.

 <Admonition type="note">
-Quotes are used for reserved keywords in PostgreSQL.
+Reserved PostgreSQL keywords are quoted.
 </Admonition>

 ```sql